1. Home

 You'll need to:

-Driving vehicles like lorries, tractors, harvesters and fork lift trucks can also be part of your work.
+Driving vehicles like lorries, tractors, harvesters and fork lift trucks can be part of your work.
 You can find out more about driving specialist vehicles from GOV.UK.

 What you’ll do